 When you take the time to walk along just about any beach, you can find plastic debris.
 This is true whether it is an ocean, lake, or other body of water.
 It might be plastic bags, an old toy, a container for a six-pack of soda, or countless other objects.

 The effect of plastic waste on marine life can now be felt across the globe.

-Sadly, the amount of plastic in the water causes serious problems for marine life.
-A study from Plymouth University has found that nearly 700 species of marine animals have encountered debris from humankind7.
+Sadly, the amount of marine plastic pollution in the water causes serious problems for marine life.
+A study from Plymouth University has found that nearly 700 species of marine animals have encountered debris from humankind8.
 Researchers also found evidence of more than 44,000 animals and organisms swallowing debris in the ocean or becoming entangled.